parthg2112/clipboard/README.md

 ## 🎯 The Problem

-In a world where we constantly switch between devices, there's a need for a quick, private, and ephemeral way to share snippets of text, links, or small files.
-Existing solutions like messaging apps or email can be cumbersome and often lack true privacy for temporary data.
-This project provides a dead-simple, secure clipboard that works in real-time across any device with a web browser, without requiring accounts or logins.

-## ✨ The Solution

-This is a web application that provides password-protected "rooms" where users can share text notes and files.
-It prioritizes security and simplicity, ensuring that your temporary data remains private and is easily accessible only to you and those you share the password with.
+Quickly and privately sharing text or files between devices can be cumbersome.
+Standard tools like messaging apps are often slow, require logins, and are not built for privacy-focused, temporary data sharing.

 ## 🚀 Features

+This application is a simple, secure, and real-time shared clipboard with the following features:

-* **End-to-End Encryption**: All content is encrypted in your browser using the Web Crypto API.
-The server only ever sees encrypted data.
+* **End-to-End Encryption**: All content is encrypted and decrypted directly in your browser.
+The server never sees your unencrypted data.
-* **Real-Time Sync**: Changes are instantly pushed to all devices in the same room using WebSockets (Socket.IO).
+* **Real-Time Sync**: Changes instantly appear on all connected devices using WebSockets.
-* **Password-Protected Rooms**: A room is dynamically created and accessed using a shared password.
-The password is never sent to the server.
+* **Password-Protected**: Rooms are secured by a password that is never sent to the server.
-* **Text & File Support**: Share both multi-line text notes and upload small files.
+* **Text & File Sharing**: Supports both rich text notes and file uploads.
-* **No Accounts Required**: Access is ephemeral and based solely on the room password.
+* **Account-Free**: No sign-up required for quick, ephemeral use.

 ---

 ## 🛠️ How It Works

-The application uses a modern web stack to achieve its goals:

-* **Frontend**: Built with **Next.js** and **React**, it handles all UI rendering and client-side logic.
-* **Backend**: Leverages Next.js API Routes for server-side operations:
-    * A **REST API** (`/api/files`) manages file uploads and deletions.
-    * A **WebSocket API** (`/api/socket`) runs a **Socket.IO** server to handle all real-time communication.
-* **Database**: **MongoDB** is used to store the encrypted content of each clipboard room.
-* **Security**: When you enter a password, two keys are derived in your browser: a public **Room ID** (sent to the server) and a secret **Encryption Key** (which never leaves your browser).
+The app uses a **Next.js** and **React** frontend for the UI and client-side cryptography.
+The backend consists of Next.js API Routes running a **Socket.IO** server for real-time events and a REST endpoint for file handling. **MongoDB** stores the encrypted data blobs.
+The browser's native **Web Crypto API** derives a secret key from your password, ensuring all data is encrypted before it leaves your device.

 ---